Table of Contents

 • [CeresMetadata("key = value")] - Additional metadata

-• [NodeInfo("Description")] - Tooltip description
+• [NodeInfo("Description")] - Tooltip description shown by the graph editor for custom runtime nodes

 Execution Context